youldash/LaTeX/README.md

 ## Sponsors

-This repository is sponsored in part by the [College of Computer and Information Technology](https://www.iau.edu.sa/en/colleges/college-of-computer-science-and-information-technology/) at Imam Abdulrahman Bin Faisal University, Mecca, Saudi Arabia.
+This repository is sponsored in part by the [College of Computer and Information Technology](https://www.iau.edu.sa/en/colleges/college-of-computer-science-and-information-technology/) at Imam Abdulrahman Bin Faisal University, Dammam, Saudi Arabia.

 ## License